 The written policy for all security procedures and methods used to ensure the security of code, data, and documentation will be reviewed.

-Documented security procedures for access, client model use, anti-virus software installation, and off-site procedures in the event of a catastrophe will be reviewed.
+Documented security procedures for access, client hurricane model use, anti-virus software installation, and off-site procedures in the event of a catastrophe will be reviewed.